Astoria Regional Airport, Astoria, OR

 Things To Do

-Climb the tower if you are able!
-The Astoria Column gives you the best view of the beautiful Pacific Northwest, weather permitting.
-It’s only open from April through September, but it’s free to the public.
-Parking permits do cost $5, but the view from the top is priceless.
-Buy a balsa wood plane at the bottom and sail it off the top.
+Climb the Astoria Column if you are able; it gives you the best view of the beautiful Pacific Northwest.
+It’s open from April through September, free to visit, and parking is $5.
+And yes, buy a balsa wood plane at the bottom and sail it off the top.
 It’s tradition!

-If it’s outside of the season or too cold or cloudy for the tower, the Columbia River Maritime Museum is a warm place to spend an afternoon.
+If it’s outside of the season or too cold or cloudy for the tower, the Columbia River Maritime Museum is an easy, warm alternative.

 Weekends are for nightlife right downtown.
-You will almost always find a crowd, food trucks, antique shops, bakeries, art galleries, book stores, and brew pubs.
-There are also some trails for the hikers who would rather avoid the crowds.
+You will find a crowd, food trucks, antique shops, bakeries, art galleries, book stores, and brew pubs.
+There are nearby trails if you would rather avoid the crowds.

 Famous Landmarks